luanillustrates/react-portfolio/README.md

 The application will be found on the local host server.

-For a live site, follow this Netlify link for a deployed live version.
+For a live site, follow this <a href="https://main--stellular-begonia-1ff0d2.netlify.app/" target="_blank">Netlify link</a> for a deployed live version.

 ## License